-If You Want a Larger Tax Refund This Year, Don't Miss These Common Tax Breaks and Deductions
+If You Want a Larger Tax Refund, Don't Forget About These Common Tax Breaks and Deductions

-In order to get the biggest tax refund, you need to claim all the tax credits and deductions you are eligible to receive
+In order to get the biggest tax refund for 2019, you need to claim all the tax credits and deductions you are eligible to receive

 Are you looking for the biggest tax refund you can get this year?
-Well, you're not alone.
-But too many people miss out on some common tax deductions every year.
+You're not alone.
+But far too many people miss out on some common tax deductions each year.
 But you don't have to be one of them.
 Review the following tax deductions to see if you might be missing out on a larger tax refund.
 And don't despair if you see something you may have missed last year.
 You can always amend last year's taxes.

 personal property taxes